mozilla-ai/lumigator/docs/source/get-started/suggested-models.md

 The [Open Mistral 7B](https://mistral.ai/news/announcing-mistral-7b/) model is a causal language model developed by [Mistral AI](https://mistral.ai/).
-It is the smaller version of the Mistal AI family of models.
+It is the smaller version of the Mistral AI family of models.

 There are no summarization-specific parameters for this model.